radiantearth/stac-spec/README.md

 ## About

-The SpatioTemporal Asset Catalog (STAC) family of specifications aims to standardize the way geospatial asset metadata is structured and queried.
+The SpatioTemporal Asset Catalog (STAC) family of specifications aim to standardize the way geospatial asset metadata is structured and queried.
 A "spatiotemporal asset" is any file that represents information about the Earth at a certain place and time.
-The original focus was on scenes of satellite imagery, but now covers a broad variety of uses, including sources such as aircraft and drone, and data such as hyperspectral optical, synthetic aperture radar (SAR), video, point clouds, lidar, digital elevation models (DEM), vector, machine learning labels, and composites like NDVI and mosaics.
-STAC is intentionally designed with a minimal core and flexible extension semantics to support a broad set of use cases.
+The original focus was on scenes of satellite imagery, but the specifications now cover a broad variety of uses, including sources such as aircraft and drone and data such as hyperspectral optical, synthetic aperture radar (SAR), video, point clouds, lidar, digital elevation models (DEM), vector, machine learning labels, and composites like NDVI and mosaics.
+STAC is intentionally designed with a minimal core and flexible extension mechanism to support a broad set of use cases.

-The STAC specifications define JSON object types and hypermedia interface to be used by providers and consumers of geospatial data.
-This is advantageous to providers, as they can simply use a well-designed, standard format without needing to design their own proprietary one.
-This is advantageous to consumers because they can use existing libraries and tools to access metadata, instead of needing to write new code to interact with each data provider's proprietary formats and APIs.
+This is advantageous to providers of geospatial data, as they can simply use a well-designed, standard format and API without needing to design their own proprietary one.
+This is advantageous to consumers  of geospatial data, as they can use existing libraries and tools to access metadata, instead of needing to write new code to interact with each data provider's proprietary formats and APIs.

+The STAC specifications define related JSON object types connected by link relations to support a "browse" style of traversable interface and a RESTful/HATEOAS API providing additional browse and search interfaces.
-Typically, several STAC specifications are composed together to create a catalog.
+Typically, several STAC specifications are composed together to create an implementation.
 The **Item**, **Catalog**, and **Collection** specifications define a minimal core of the most frequently used JSON object types.
 Because of the hierarchical structure between these objects, a STAC catalog can be implemented in a completely 'static'